Jimster710/DndCampaign1/content/Characters/NPCs/Knight Landaver.md

 The party met Knight Landaver again near [[Muldri's Rest]], where he dropped Gregly into the foggy chasm below.
 Were it not for the bravery of [[Myastan Balasar]], Gregly would have perished.

+A feel-good story about Knight Landaver appeared in an advance copy of *The* *Lochfeld Conjurer*, Lochfeld's newspaper.
+His ego is on full display in the article.

 ![[FixedLandaver.jpg|400]]